4×4 Road Trips Mombasa

 Cultural Manners

-It’s best to dress modestly throughout the city, especially in Old Town, which is a cultural and religious district with a lot of Muslims.
-This shows that you appreciate the way things are done in the area.
+It’s best to dress modestly throughout the city, especially in Old Town, which is a cultural and religious district with many Muslims.
+This indicates that you appreciate the way things are done in the area.

 Mombasa is a terrific place to visit because it has a lot of history, unique animals, and lovely beaches.
 It is Kenya’s oldest city and the best way to go to the Indian Ocean’s stunning coral reefs and famous national parks like Tsavo.